 - the bridge is an example of Gothic style;

-- Petr Parléř is the architect who made the plan of the bridge.
+- Petr Parléř was the architect who made the plan of the bridge.

 It is an interesting fact that the bridge had two ancestors, but both of them were ruined by floods.
 The building began in 1357 by the command of the great Czech king Charles IV and finished by 1406.
 There are also some interesting facts about the process, but we will return to them a bit later.

 This bridge itself is a massive structure with a watchtower at each end.
 There are 16 supporting arches that make it look even more powerful from any angle.
-It owns impressive length of 516 meters, with a width of 9.5 meters.
-According to the same ancient astrology, the entire eastern Gothic wall is divided into cornices into separate tiers, which symbolize the spheres: the lunar, solar, underground, stellar.
+It owns impressive length of 516 meters, with a width of 12 meters.

 The start of the building of Charles Bridge in Prague took place in the summer of 1357, on July 9, at 5 hours 31 minutes.
 Such amazing accuracy is closely connected with astrology.
 On that day the Sun coincided with Saturn, which foreshadowed the well-being of all undertakings.
 Finally, the construction of the bridge was completed only in 1406.